About Anchor & Keel

 - Learning together over pretending to have all the answers

-- Progress over perfection
+- Progress over perfection and people over processes

-- The proven benefits of diverse workplaces
+- The proven benefits of diverse workplaces, and most importantly

 When I’m not working with clients, you’ll find me in the Pacific Northwest with my family hiking, mountain biking, skiing and trying to keep up with my kids and their activities.